gesiscss/Improved-Gender-Identifier/GIGIDL/GIGIDL_README.md

 #### You have to create a folder called "Data" and put the original data in this folder.

-## Input variables

-You should specify the following variables to run code:

-* dataset (twitter, wiki, imdb, gender_shade, scholar or oui)
-* path_to_data (path to the archive)
-* path_to_output (path to where the images should be extracted to and where the intermediate results will be stored)

 ## Image Processing:
 1. De-archive the images and store a path to images
 2. Save image URLs to the list "images" (they might be in one folder or several folders)